nemonik/hands-on-DevOps/readme.md

 ### 8.7.3.
 Kubernetes

-Kubernetes; specifically, K3s is used in the default configuration of the course to orchestrate the lifecycles of the bulk of long-running tools.
+Kubernetes; specifically, K3s is used in the default configuration of the course to orchestrate the life cycles of the bulk of long-running tools.

 *What is Kubernetes?*

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
-Essentially, it serves as an operating system for a cluster of computing resources and manages the lifecycle and discovery of the applications running upon it.
+Essentially, it serves as an operating system for a cluster of computing resources and manages the life cycle and discovery of the applications running upon it.
 In the case of this course, the computing resources I'm speaking of are your two vagrants: `toolchain` and `development`.
 When Vagrant executes the ansible-playbook `ansible/toolchain-tools-playbook.yml` on the `toolchain` vagrant it uses the `k3s-server` role to configures the vagrant as a Kubernetes master node.
 On the development vagrant, the `ansible/development-playbook.yml` playbook uses the `k3s-agent` role to configure the vagrant as a Kubernetes worker node.

 **NOTE**